 Total Duration: ca. 20′ 33″

-Pianist Susan C. Ha is Assistant Professor of Piano at Norfolk State University and has served as Coordinator of the Piano Area since Fall 2014.
+Pianist Susan C. Ha is Associate Professor of Piano at Norfolk State University and has served as Coordinator of the Piano Area since Fall 2014.
 She is an active soloist, chamber musician, and orchestral soloist throughout the United States.
 She has appeared at Carnegie Hall, Interlochen Center for the Arts, World Piano Conference, and Intercollegiate Music Association.
 Solo performances have included concerto appearances with the Shenandoah Conservatory Symphony Orchestra, Mason Symphony Orchestra of Michigan, the New River Valley Symphony Orchestra, and James Madison University Symphony Orchestra.
 Other performance engagements include New Music Norfolk, Ferrara Chamber Music Symposium, Cincinnati Art Museum, Music and Meaning: Views from the 21st Century, the Investiture of the 28th President of the University of Cincinnati, Blue Lake Fine Arts Camp, and Accent 12.
 In 2013, she was invited to be on the performing member roster of Washington D.C.’s Friday Morning Music Club in the solo piano division.

 Her recent performances include Oberlin College for the National GP3 Conference, Southeastern Composers League in Louisiana, violin and piano recitals with the associate concertmaster of Kimpo Philharmonic Orchestra of Korea, Cantabile Project of Norfolk, Sentara’s Music and Mind Center, Neon Festival of Norfolk’s Arts District, Virginia Symphony Orchestra, Virginia Arts Festival, Symphonicity, George Mason University, Hampton University, Old Dominion University, and the Virginia Music Teachers Association’s Annual Conference.
 She had collaborated with the Virginia Opera as a pianist as well.
 In addition, she performs in 25-30 recitals per year at Norfolk State University.